sudorandom/kmcd.dev/content/posts/2024/yall-are-sleeping-on-http3/index.md

 - [Media over QUIC](https://quic.video/)
 - [WebTransport (based on HTTP/3) was decided on in gRPC-Web](https://github.com/grpc/grpc-web/blob/master/doc/roadmap.md) to support bidirectional streams

 While the transition to HTTP/3 is well underway, it's far from complete.
 There are still challenges to overcome, such as improving tooling, expanding language support, and ensuring compatibility with existing infrastructure.
+And it remains to be seen if HTTP/3 is ready for mass adoption.

 However, the momentum is undeniable.
 With major browsers, cloud providers, and load balancers embracing QUIC, the future is bright.
 As developers and engineers continue to innovate and build on this foundation, we can expect to see even more exciting possibilities emerge.